 As a teacher my curriculum is all planned out for me, I teach a specific age group, I only have them for 6.5 hours a day/5 days a week/10 months of the year, and I can take sick days and vacation days.
 There are IEPs and 504s that help me reach a struggling child.
 If there is a major discipline problem I can send them to the principal.

-As homeschoolers we know none of this applies.
-My four years of college education doesn’t make me any better in knowledge or practice outside of the classroom than the homeschool parent that didn’t finish high school except I can manage 30 kids at one time with no problem. lol.” – Jennifer
+As homeschoolers, we know none of this applies.
+My four years of a college education doesn’t make me any better in knowledge or practice outside of the classroom than the homeschool parent that didn’t finish high school except I can manage 30 kids at one time with no problem. lol.” – Jennifer

 Looking for more?